mLabSADev/mlab_website/src/markdown/news/call-for-digital-and-green-innovations.md

 ● Build your visibility through regional and global exposure

-● Join a growing network of African startups driving digital and green innovation.
-What will participating startups receive

-The cohort of up to 25 successful startups will receive:

 ● Practical business acceleration

-o A structured learning and support journey covering business model refinement, market access, scaling strategies, and leadership.

-● Expert mentorship

-o One-on-one and group mentorship with experienced entrepreneurs, investors, and technical experts from across Africa and Europe.

 ● Investor readiness and connections

-o Training to refine your fundraising strategy, build a winning pitch, and connect with investors seeking digital and green ventures.
+● Training to refine your fundraising strategy, build a winning pitch, and connect with investors seeking digital and green ventures.

 ● Market and visibility opportunities

-o Access to networks, partnerships, and visibility through platforms such as Latitude59

 On a competitive basis: